 So, let’s connect the dots and make sure evaluation is simple to ensure that organizational health is a strategic priority in supporting organizational performance.

 First things first.
 Let’s break down the silos between health and business outcomes.

 Looking at health and business outcomes is imperative to realize the impact of a wellness strategy.
-Additionally, it is imperative that the goal for a workplace health program is not be about a program, but rather, about shifting culture so that health and well-being is integrated into the way work is done every day.
+Additionally, it is imperative that the goal of a workplace health program is not about a program, but rather, about shifting culture so that health and well-being are integrated into the way work is done every day.

 Specifically, an investment into a healthy workplace needs to be about creating a culture that is psychologically healthy and safe, where there are opportunities to be physically active and/or reduce sedentary behaviour, easy access to healthy foods and creating a strong linkage to personal resources and the community.
 Creating a healthy culture is the best way to support organizational health and performance while reaping both short and long-term benefits.